Doctors Cat and Zhivago

 The evening of speaking openly and freely hasn’t really improved anything for Michelle and Ryan but that’s not Sally’s fault.
 Things became remarkably worse quickly, with Tracy pregnant and with Tracy and Ryan both moving in with Steve and Michelle (and Amy – where’s she?).
 I don’t think I can bear watching hijinks in a ‘blended’ McDonald-Connor household and can only pray it ends quickly.

 All kinds of stuff happened, including Lewis going walkabout from the train on which he and Audrey were returning to England.
-Audrey decided to face the gossip and attend Emily’s birthday party that was being held at the café during Mary’s Russian Night extravaganza.
+Audrey decided to face the gossip and attend Emily’s birthday party.
+It was being held at the café during Mary’s Russian Night extravaganza.
 Gail decided to suck it up and give her mother moral support by going with her to the Bistro’s “competition”.